GLASSWORKS

 Editor in Chief

-Katie Budris holds an M.F.A. in poetry from Roosevelt University and is a Senior Lecturer in Writing Arts at Rowan University.
+Katie Budris holds an M.F.A. in poetry from Roosevelt University and is a Senior Lecturer in Writing Arts at Rowan University, where she also serves as Program Coordinator for the M.A. in Writing.
 Her poems have appeared in over a dozen literary magazines, and her two chapbooks, Mid-Bloom and Prague in Synthetics, are both available from Finishing Line Press.
 Previously, she served as editor and marketing intern for Oyez Review.
 Find Katie online at katiebudris.com

 Aesthetically, Katie believes Peter Cooley said it best: "poetry is instant access to emotion."
 She is drawn to poems that use concrete imagery and may appear simple, but utilize metaphor and layers of meaning to create a larger emotional impact.